Kujawadl/CSC_341_OS_Lab/README.md

 |Halt                |1111           |HLT              |

 ### OS
-The OS saw some siginifcant overhaul in this portion of the project.
-We had to rework our scheduling of users to accomidate the addition of a Semaphore or locking feature.
-Additionally the OS saw the addition of data structures to accomodate the new features.

-The OS is still running the simplistic round-robin scheduler.
-The main difference, however, is in the use of a dispatcher, which determines through `semwait` and `semsignal` functions whether the next process should be allowed to run, or blocked.
+The biggest re-work of OS was the addition of processes (independent from users).
+Before this portion of the lab our users and processes were essentially the exact same.
+With this version of our simulated Operating System we have distinguished the two from eachother.
+This allows for more modifiability and expandability for upcoming projects.
+A simple addition of an array of processes to the new user structure would allow a Process table so that users could execute more than one process at a time.
+This update coupled with the new `run` functionality should allow us a good foundation in the next iteration of the OS.

 Once again here is the list of commands that can be entered at the interactive ui console:
  - `run` - run the program in main memory *(user)*